tabssum/Python-Basic-Programmin/README.md

 # Python-Basic-Programming
 Program Title
-....Remove number from name of file.
+....A]..Remove number from name of file.

 ....
-Guess the Number
+B]..Guess the Number
     Objectives:
         Study
             1.Random function